Alfred Smalley

 He previously played for the Manly-Warringah Sea Eagles in the NRL.

 Playing career

 2022

 Smalley made his first grade debut in round 20 of the 2022 NRL season for Manly against the Sydney Roosters scoring a try in a 20-10 loss.
+Made his 2nd appearance against the Sharks in Manly's 40-6 loss.

 In November, Smalley signed a contract to join North Sydney in the NSW Cup.

+2023

+Smalley spent the entire 2023 season playing for North Sydney in the NSW Cup.
+Smalley played in North Sydney's 22-18 NSW Cup grand final loss against South Sydney.
+Smalley scored the opening try of the match.

+2025

+In 2025, Smalley joined Parramatta's NSW Cup side.